 Blauherd (2571 m)

-In summer, a gondola brings you from Sunnegga to Blauherd, located at 2571 m; in winter a chairlift is operational.
+In summer, a gondola brings you from Sunnegga to Blauherd, located at 2571 m.
+In winter, a chairlift is operational.
 A children’s playground is available here too, and in favorable weather you can watch paragliders take off.
-If you're up for adventure, you can descend to Sunnegga using mountain carts.
+You can descend to Sunnegga using mountain carts.

 Several summer hikes start from Blauherd, and if you’re lucky you can spot ibex and chamois along the way.
-Some examples of trails are:
+Some examples: